ryotaro612/narumi/README.md

 # narumi-mode

 ## Abstract
-narumi-mode is a major mode that shows a dashboard instead of the splash screen.
+narumi-mode is a major mode for a dashboard.
 It shows random sampled image in a directry, bookmarks, and recent files.
 You can change the wallpaper to the image on the dashboard.
 Since it is a dashboard, you can go to the entries of bookmarks and recent files by clicking them.